clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 ```

-After it is initalized, you can then import classes and make direct calls to Ghidra.
+After it is initialized, you can then import classes and make direct calls to Ghidra.
 From [sample_pyhidra.py](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton/blob/main/sample_pyhidra.py):

 ```python
 import pyhidra